Abhiramikannan/UST-Observability/02_notes.md

                 That’s your target or promise to yourself.
                 If your SLI is lower than your SLO — you’re not meeting your goal.

+SLA:

     An SLA is a formal agreement with your customers.
+It includes the SLO + some margin and penalties if you break it.

               It says: